cathelaing/Laing-Bergelson-CongruentBabble/README.md

  - *vms_count_randsubj.csv*: for each infant, number of tokens of each consonant type produced in the 30-min audio segment at 10/11 months

  - *VMS_randsubj.csv*: file showing each infants' VMS, as well as demographic data (mothers' education and infant sex) and VMS group

+ - *demo_data_randsubj.csv*: file showing demographic data for all 44 infants, including VMS group, VMS consonants, CP tokens and types produced in the video file, mother's education and sibling number.
+All siblings are older or same age.